rancherlabs/docs.rancher.io/docs/getting-started/introduction/what-are-divio-docs.md

 ## Reference Guides

-Reference guides are technical descriptions of processes or things that users can study.
+Reference guides are technical descriptions of processes or products that users can study.
 Reference guides are designed to be "information-oriented" and their primary function is to describe.

 These docs may also include some usage steps in the course of description; however, their purpose is not to explain concepts nor to outline steps to achieve tasks.